tigerwill90/fox/README.md

 Instead, it's the user responsibility to handle them gracefully.

 #### Named parameters
-A route can be defined using placeholder (e.g :name).
+A route can be defined using placeholder (e.g `:name`).
 The values are accessible via `fox.Params`, which is just a slice of `fox.Param`.
-The `Get` method is just a helper to retrieve the value using the placeholder name.
+The `Get` method can is a helper to retrieve the value using the placeholder name.

 Named parameter only match a single path segment.
 ```